thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/validation-with-joi.md

-# Validation with Joi
+# Introduction

-- As a security best practice should not trust what the client sends us, validation of input is the first step before the application logic saves or makes uses of these values.
+- As a security best practice should not trust what the client sends us, validation of input should be the first step before the application logic saves or makes uses of these values.

-- We can write the validation code manually using if condition checks however this is error prone to code from scratch
+- We can write the validation code manually using `if` condition checks however this is error prone to and tedious to code from scratch
   - e.g.: if( !res.body.name || !res.body.artist)

 - In a real world scenario your objects will also have many more attributes than just name/ artist.